-What Blue Coupe has been up to recently and what’s going to happen in near future?
+What Blue Coupe has been up to recently, and what will happen in the near future?

 Are you still a member of the Fifth Avenue Vampires as well?

 The 5th Avenue Vampires are continuing without me.
-I got swept away in a tidal wave called the Rock and Roll Hall of Fame induction and plans for a tour with the original Alice Cooper group that, for reasons unknown to me, didn’t happen.
-Richie Scarlet is playing guitar with Ace Frehley now but he also has a solo band that Russ Wilson plays drums with.
+I got swept away when I was called the Rock and Roll Hall of Fame induction and plans for a tour with the original Alice Cooper group that didn’t happen for reasons unknown to me.
+Richie Scarlet is playing guitar with Ace Frehley now, but he also has a solo band that Russ Wilson plays drums with.
 Joe Von T joins them on stage from time to time.
-Joe Von T has added some elaborate theatrical presentation to the currant Vampire’s show.
+Joe Von T has added some elaborate theatrical presentation to the current Vampire’s show.

-How do you like the current version of Alice band?
+How do you like the current version of Alice’s band?

-What if you compare the current band playing to the original band, for example, how does the bass playing sound in your ears if you compare it to your own style?
+What if you compare the current band playing to the original band?
+For example, how does the bass playing sound in your ears compared to your style?

 Right.
 That’s different now.
 If you record a bass part and hit some bad notes, you can fix it later.
-We have the capabilities to make every note perfect, but that can suck the life out of it.
+We have the capabilities to make every note-perfect, but that can suck the life out of it.
 In the analog tape days, like on “School’s Out.”
-We had just finished recording the track and there was one bass note that I wasn’t happy with, so I recorded the whole song again.
+We had just finished recording the track, and there was one bass note that I wasn’t happy with, so I re-recorded the whole song.
 These days, a lot of recordings are made with one musician at a time.
 The energy is better when everybody is playing together in the same room because musicians play off of each other as a unit.
 If anyone compliments my bass playing on an Alice Cooper song, they are also complimenting Neal Smith because we worked very hard to complement each other.
-Blue Coupe lay down the basic tracks together and then we record our overdubs in our home studios.
+Blue Coupe lay down the basic tracks together, and then we record our overdubs in our home studios.
 But we’re experienced enough to get a live feel on everything.

 I’m a bass player by myself, so I know what you’re talking about (Laughs).